 Isolde holds a First Class Honours engineering degree, a Masters in Business Administration, and a Postgraduate Diploma in European Competition Law, and is a Fellow of the Institution of Engineers of Ireland.

 Patrick Kenny is a Member of the CCPC.
 As well as collegiate decision making with other Members on all aspects of the organisation, he currently oversees the Criminal Enforcement and Legal Services Divisions.

 He was first appointed as a Member of the Irish Competition Authority in January 2012 as Director of the Cartels Division.
 He is an economist.
 He took up his present responsibilities on 31 October 2014 upon the amalgamation of the Authority with the National Consumer Agency.
 Patrick previously worked at different times for the Commission for Communications Regulation, the European Commission, Arthur Andersen and the Competition Authority.

 Fergal O’Leary is a Member of the CCPC.
-As well as collegiate decision making with the Chairperson and other Members on all aspects of the organisation, Fergal has responsibility at Commission level for the Communications and Market Insights, Consumer Enforcement (which includes Grocery Regulations and Alternative Dispute Resolution) and Advocacy Divisions, as well as International and Policy Development.
+As well as collegiate decision making with the Chairperson and other Members on all aspects of the organisation, Fergal has responsibility at Commission level for the Communications and Market Insights, Consumer Protection (which includes Grocery Regulations and Alternative Dispute Resolution) and Advocacy Divisions, as well as International and Policy Development.

 Prior to taking up his role as Member in July 2016, Fergal was the CCPC’s Director of Communications and Market Insights.
 He held a number of senior management roles in the National Consumer Agency (a legacy organisation of the CCPC), which he joined in 2008.
 Fergal was responsible for the NCA’s consumer research, policy analysis, communications, consumer helpline and financial education activities.
 From 2002 to 2008 Fergal was an energy analyst, examining Ireland’s energy use, in the Sustainable Energy Authority of Ireland’s Energy Policy Statistical Support Unit.
 He started his career in regulatory compliance working for Esat.

 Fergal holds a Master’s Degree in Economics from University College Cork and a Post Graduate Diploma in EU Competition Law from King’s College in London.